DenizAydin99/AirflowWeatherReport/README.md

    ```

 2. **Configure Environment Variables:**
-   Create and update the `.env` file with your settings.
-For example:
+   Create the `.env` file in the project root with:

    ```env
    OPENWEATHERMAP_API_KEY=your_api_key_here